 In my adult life over the last 30+ years, within the corporate paradigm western life has become more state-controlled.
 Natural human liberties have been eroded by government statute and practice, and quite naturally one can become angry at these repeated infringements.
 To what end?
 Individually, can we do anything?
-If so, do it, but in general we cannot fight their bureaucracy.
+If so, do it, but in general we cannot fight their bureaucracy and control.
 If we are perpetually trying to fight, we become angry.
 Government has then taken our happiness as well, we are not using good sense if we let that happen.
 We are controlling our anger.

 But that control is far easier said than done.
 As a teacher every day I was confronted by the injustice within teaching caused by the careerists and profiteers, each day a new situation arose from these people preventing me from teaching the students properly.
 As discussed by me as Matriellez, this situation was intended by the corporate paradigm - they do not wish all students to be educated.
 This was a daily situation in which I cared about the students I worked with, and some injustice would arise.
-From an early age I let these injustices anger me, and throughout my teaching life I was always trying to deal with this anger.
+At an early age I let these injustices anger me, and throughout my teaching life I was always trying to deal with this anger.
 Unfortunately I dealt with it badly.
 Rather than letting it pass me by, I internalised the anger eventually leading to the health problem I referred to earlier, GERD.
 As I grew older, these anger-causing situations had less of an obvious impact, but in general that meant that I had internalised the anger.
 In my last job, a job that had many such problems, I couldn't meditate, there was only one solution to being permanently anger and that was to leave the job but for a number of reasons I had decided to stay out the contract.
 This uneasy balance was not eased by meditation surprisingly, probably because my decision to stay was wrong.
 More likely my meditation was not good enough at the time.
 Either way I had permanent anger caused by the administration assuaged only by the enjoyment I had working with the students.
 This was still not a healthy way of dealing with the emotions.

 I have every sympathy with working people who cannot deal with their emotions, I never did.
 Right livelihood is very difficult in this day and age.
 The global impact of inhumane corporate practices means that most livelihoods are compromised, and those compromises induce righteous anger.
 At the same time corporate practices within the working environment try to instil fear so the two most powerful emotions become associated with work.
 And people need to work to look after their families.
 At the same time we have anger at the injustices caused by our governments, as well as the fear they create through their focus on security.
 And this security is needed because the governments are supporting inhumane corporate practices.
 We all have to live with anger and fear.
 And that anger and fear interacts with our family life.
 The level of anger, frustration and fear created within our society, combined with the emotional environment that is home life - the need for love and caring - produces many tensions (then emotions) that damage the home.

-But describing the motional landscape is not enough.
+But describing the emotional landscape is not enough.
 Sure it helps to understand, and that understanding lessens the impact of the emotions, but there needs to be more.
 And that more sounds simple, but is very hard.
 When the emotion arises we need to stand back and watch it arise, see it and then gently let it go.
 We don't need the emotion, it just happens.
 Let it happen, become angry at the situation, watch the anger arise and simply let it go.
 Try not to let it come back, something I failed to do when I was working.
 Let it arise and then fall away.
 It sounds simple, it is not.
 But that's all there is.
-Watch it arise and then fall away, arise an fall away.
+Watch it arise and then fall away, arise and fall away.